sypht-team/sypht-ruby-client/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/sypht-team/sypht-ruby-client.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-The gem is available as open source under the terms of the [Apache License](https://github.com/sypht-team/sypht-ruby-client/blob/master/LICENSE).
+The software in this repository is available as open source under the terms of the [Apache License](https://github.com/sypht-team/sypht-ruby-client/blob/master/LICENSE).

 ## Code of Conduct
 Everyone interacting in the Sypht Ruby Client project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sypht-team/sypht-ruby-client/blob/master/CODE_OF_CONDUCT.md).